 The benefits of Chaga are many including as an immunity supplement.
 It has more antioxidants than 3lb of blueberries and 30lbs of carrots.
 The way it improves immune function is that it is a natural antimicrobial and is antiviral.
 This helps shorten the length of a cold or flu.

 You’ll look and feel younger because it contains a high dose of melanin.
-This helps beautify your skin, eyes, and give you a radiant glow.
+This helps beautify your skin, eyes, and gives you a radiant glow.

 Chaga is also known to improve your cognitive function to help learning and memory.